optofab/optofab.github.io/work_records.md

   - Created the Audit 2 presentation slides.(3h)
   - Refactored the landing page.(1.5h)
   - Updated th status in the retrospective.(0.5h)
+  - Fixed the typo in the landing page.(0.7h)

 <hr class="hr-dotted">